Amarra S Amarra S

 It is difficult to say when the line was first crossed.

-A ritual observed too closely.
-Studied too intently.
+A ritual watched too closely.

-And from that moment, harmony became memory.
+And from then on, harmony belonged only to memory.

 The Starborn Codex: Entry II